 While it has been used for that purpose two other times since then, the last time was in 1801.

-This castle now houses a museum which exhibits the Royal Collections, which are artifacts from throughout the history of royal Danish culture from the 16th – 19th century.
+This castle now houses a museum that exhibits the Royal Collections, which are artifacts from throughout the history of royal Danish culture from the 16th - 19th century.